MultiTonic/thinking-dataset/README.md

 - **Automated Downloads**: Fetch and download datasets using Hugging Face CLI.
 - **Modular Codebase**: Organized scripts and modules for better readability and maintenance.
 - **Environment Configuration**: Flexible management of directories and environment variables.
+- **Database Operations**: Modularized database operations with finite state machine for session management.
+- **Parquet File Processing**: Tooling for working with parquet files and ingesting them into database tables.

 ## Installation